A 2:1 degree or equivalent in any discipline.

 Months of entry

-Regulatory growth and reform, like privatisation, has been an international 'policy boom' in recent years.
+Regulatory growth and reform has been an international 'policy boom' in recent years.
 Governments have increasingly used regulation in preference to other policy instruments.
+Transnational regulation – often involving a diversity of non-state actors – has become a defining feature of the international economy.
 Regulation therefore plays a central role in the contemporary understanding of law and public policy.
-As a field of study, regulation requires a multi-disciplinary approach, because legal, political and economic issues are intertwined and each has to be understood to make sense of the overall process.
+As a field of study, regulation requires a multidisciplinary approach.
+Legal, political and economic issues are intertwined and each has to be understood to make sense of the overall process.

 Information for international students